 All Remotely Piloted Aircraft Systems (RPAS) operations until recently have been governed by rules designed for model aircraft.
 These rules have been overseen by Model Flying NZ and intended for enthusiasts at model clubs where knowledge of these operating rules is required for membership.
 This has worked safely in the past.
 The increase in the availability of RPAS to a range of users, relatively few of whom are affiliated to these clubs, - and the extraordinary development of RPAS technology and usage across a wide arrange of applications and industries has seen a sharp increase in safety issues arising from a lack of awareness of regulations pertaining to operating RPAS devices in the NZ aviation environment.

-Massey University School of Aviation flight instructors consulted with CAA, RPAS users and other manned airspace users for this course.
-The course is desinged to get participants really thinking about the airspace environment, other airspace users and most of all – safety.
+Massey University School of Aviation Flight Instructors consulted with CAA, RPAS users and other manned airspace users for this course.
+The course is designed to get participants really thinking about the airspace environment, other airspace users and most of all – safety.